Melisa López Franzen: Minnesota Senate and subsequent political career

 López Franzen was elected to the Minnesota Senate in 2012 and reelected in 2016 and 2020.
 She served on the Finance, Human Services Reform Finance and Policy, and as Ranking Minority Chair of the Commerce and Consumer Protection Finance and Policy Committee.
 From 2021 to 2023, she served as minority leader.

 In 2022, after new legislative maps put López Franzen in the same district as Ron Latz, she announced she would not run for reelection.

 In March 2025, López Franzen announced her candidacy in the 2026 election for the United States Senate seat held by Tina Smith, who is not seeking reelection.
 She has been said to be running as "a fiscal moderate who also fights for education and affordable healthcare".
 She dropped out of the race a few months later after falling behind her opponents in fundraising.

 Personal life

 López Franzen has been married to Nathan Franzen since 2006.
 They have two children and reside in Edina, Minnesota.

+Awards

+In 2022, López Franzen was honored at the Humphrey-Mondale Awards and received the Joan and Walter Mondale Award for Public Service.